Creating a Substance Abuse Treatment Plan

 What Is a Substance Abuse Treatment Plan?

-• Identifying the patient's illnesses or disorders.
+• Identifying the patient's illnesses or disorders and their manifestations

 • An overview of the major goals of treatment.